 IBM Cognos Analytics

 IBM is one of the world’s largest vendors of IT hardware, software and services.
-The company, which generated about $80 billion in revenues in 2016, has a global workforce of approximately 380,000 employees and is active in over 170 countries.
-At the end of 2007, IBM purchased the Canadian software vendor Cognos (including TM1) for about $5 billion to become the center of its future BI product portfolio.
+The company, which generated $79.1 billion in revenues in 2017, has a global workforce of approximately 380,000 employees and is active in over 170 countries.
+At the end of 2007, IBM purchased the Canadian software vendor Cognos for about $5 billion (including Planning Analytics, formerly TM1) to become the center of its future BI product portfolio.

-IBM offers a comprehensive portfolio of business intelligence, performance management and advanced analytics solutions.
-The core offering consists of IBM Cognos Analytics, IBM Planning Analytics (formerly TM1), IBM Watson Analytics and the IBM SPSS Predictive Analytics portfolio.
+IBM offers a comprehensive portfolio of on-premises and cloud BI, performance management (planning, financial consolidation, disclosure management) and advanced analytics solutions.
+The core offering of IBM’s Analytics portfolio consists of Planning Analytics, Watson Analytics and SPSS Predictive Analytics.
 This product review focuses solely on IBM Cognos Analytics.

 User & Use Cases